1. Executive Summary

 - DAFM: Attention of Data Protection Officer, Department of Agriculture, Food and the Marine, Grattan Business Park, Dublin Road, Portlaoise, Co Laois R32 K857.
 By email: email@example.com.

-- DBEI: Attention of Data Protection Officer, Department of Business, Enterprise and Innovation, 23 Kildare Street, Dublin 2, D02 TD30.
+- DETE: Attention of Data Protection Officer, Department of Enterprise, Trade and Employment, 23 Kildare Street, Dublin 2, D02 TD30.

 - ISIF: Attention of Data Protection Officer, Treasury Dock, North Wall Quay, Dublin 1, D01 A9T8.
 By email: firstname.lastname@example.org.